compserv/hkn-rails-v2/readme.md

     \password [login]

-to set your own password.j
+to set your own password.

 ### Setting up your database